-However, some of the activated B-cells become memory B cells which enable a faster and more robust response to a subsequent exposure of the same pathogen.
-(O’Laughlin 2017) Understanding this bio-molecular recognition and activation process involving the innate and acquired immune system will ultimately lead to better and more effective approaches to enhance immune protection.
+However, some of the activated B cells become memory B cells which enable a faster and more robust response to a subsequent exposure of the same pathogen.
+(O’Laughlin 2017) Understanding this biomolecular recognition and activation process involving the innate and acquired immune responses will ultimately lead to better and more effective approaches to enhance immune protection.
 (Sela-Culang, Kunik et al. 2013)

 Streptococcus – A Bacterial Pathogen

-An example of a common bacterial pathogen that causes strep throat is Streptococcus.
-The common cold, influenza and chicken pox are examples of infections caused by viruses.
+An example of a common bacterial pathogen is Streptococcus, which causes strep throat.
+The common cold, influenza, and chicken pox are examples of infections caused by viruses.
 Protozoa and fungi can also cause devastating illness in susceptible individuals.
-Malaria, a life-threatening illness, is an example of an infection of red blood cells due to a single cell protozoan, delivered typically by infected mosquitoes.
+Malaria, a life-threatening illness, is an infection of the red blood cells due to a single cell protozoan, delivered typically by infected mosquitoes.
 A common yeast infection is due to the infection and overgrowth of fungi called Candida albicans.
 (Payseur 2017)

 Lyme Disease – A Tick-borne Bacterial Infection

 Lyme disease is an infection by the bacteria Borrelia burgdorferi typically transmitted by the Ixodes tick, also referred to as deer ticks or black legged ticks.
 The ticks are typically found in wooded and grassy areas.
 Lyme disease is found throughout the United States and can be found in over 60 other countries.
-(Lymedisease.org 2017) The Centers for Disease Control (CDC) estimates that 300,000 people of all ages in the US are diagnosed with Lyme disease every year.
-However, the diagnosis of Lyme disease can be very difficult.
+(Lymedisease.org 2017) The Centers for Disease Control and Prevention (CDC) estimates that 300,000 people of all ages in the US are diagnosed with Lyme disease every year.
+However, the diagnosis of Lyme disease can be a very difficult orocess.
 (CDC 2015)

-There are two major classes of MHC proteins that interact with cells of the innate immune system.
-The two classes of MHC are MHC I and MHC II.
-In both classes of MHC, the proteins bind peptides which it can then present at the cell surface to a T cell to promote an immune response.
+There are two major classes of major histocompatiblity complex (MHC) proteins that interact with cells of the innate immune response: MHC I and MHC II.
+In both classes of MHC, proteins bind peptides which can then present at the cell surface to a T cell to promote an immune response.
 MHC class I molecules present peptides to the surface of CD8+ cells, whereas MHC II present peptides to CD4+ cells.
 (Neefjes, Jongsma et al. 2011) T cells only recognize antigens as complexes with MHC molecules.
 It is important to recognize that MHC class I and MHC class II proteins are specialized to present different types of antigens, thereby eliciting different responses.

 MHC class I glycoproteins are present on almost every cell in the body.
 Their role is to present endogenous or intracellular antigens that originate from cytoplasmic or nuclear origin via proteasome-mediated degradation of proteins that are at the end of their functional lives.
-The antigens for MHC class 1 are self-proteins and also foreign proteins produced within the cells, such as viral proteins that take over the cells machinery in order to replicate the virus.
+The antigens for MHC class 1 are self-proteins and foreign proteins produced within the cells, such as viral proteins that take over the cell’s machinery in order to replicate the virus.
 When the foreign protein is degraded, the peptide fragments are transported to the endoplasmic reticulum, where they can bind to MHC I proteins prior to transport to the cell surface via the Golgi apparatus of the cell.
 Once the peptide fragments from the foreign protein are localized to the cell surface, the membrane-bound MHC I protein displays the antigen for recognition by cytotoxic T cell lymphocytes.
 MHC I proteins bound with foreign protein on the cell surface are monitored by killer T cells as part of the surveillance system that identifies and destroys any cell with over-abundant or unfamiliar peptide antigens, such as malignant cells or those harboring viruses.

 MHC class II glycoproteins are only present on specialized antigen-presenting immune cells, including macrophages that engulf foreign particles such as bacteria, dendritic cells that present antigen to T cells and B cells that produce antibodies.
 MHC II class proteins present exogenous antigens that originate extracellularly from foreign bodies such as bacteria.
-Upon encountering a pathogenic organism, proteins from the pathogen can be degraded into peptide fragments (phagocytosis) by the antigen presenting cell, which then sequesters these fragments into the endosome so they can then bind to MHC II proteins, before being transported to the cell surface.
-Once at the cell surface, the membrane-bound MHC II protein displays the antigen for recognition by a difference type of T cell, the helper T cell lymphocyte.
-The T helper cells are activated upon binding to macrophage or dendritic cell MHC II antigen causing the release of lymphokines that attract other cells to the infected area in an attempt to confine and destroy the antigenic material.
+Upon encountering a pathogenic organism, proteins from the pathogen can be degraded into peptide fragments through phagocytosis by the antigen presenting cell, which then sequesters these fragments into the endosome so they can then bind to MHC II proteins before being transported to the cell surface.
+Once at the cell surface, the membrane-bound MHC II protein displays the antigen for recognition by a different type of T cell, the helper T cell.
+The T helper cells are activated upon binding to macrophage or dendritic cell MHC II antigen, causing the release of lymphokines that attract other cells to the infected area in an attempt to confine and destroy the antigenic material.
 Additionally, the binding of T helper cells to B cell MHC II antigen stimulates the development of a clone of antibody-producing cells against the antigenic material.
 (InterPro.2017)

 A Dysfunctional MHC HLA Complex May Predispose Individuals to Autoimmune Disease

-Researchers have reported a strong association between the HLA class II encoded HLA-DRB (beta chain, which is the most prevalent beta subunit of HLA-DR) and several autoimmune diseases including rheumatoid arthritis, type 1 diabetes, Graves’ disease, ulcerative colitis and Crohn’s disease.
-(Tiwari and Terasaki 1981; Stokkers, Reitsma et al. 1999; Gough and Simmonds 2007) Tomasi et al., reported that MHC class II regulation by epigenetic agents and microRNAs.(Tomasi, Magner et al. 2010) An unexpected finding was that Dicer expression (an enzyme of the RNase III endoribonuclease family required for the production of miRNA) (Devasthanam and Tomasi 2014) is altered by treatments with several agents such as interferons and cortisone, typically employed in the treatment of immune disorders.
-HLA antibodies can cause acute and chronic antibody mediated rejection and decreased graft survival, despite good matches allografts and solid organ transplantation.
+Researchers have reported a strong association between the HLA class II encoded HLA-DRB (beta chain, which is the most prevalent beta subunit of HLA-DR) and several autoimmune diseases including rheumatoid arthritis, type 1 diabetes, Graves’ disease, ulcerative colitis, and Crohn’s disease.
+(Tiwari and Terasaki 1981; Stokkers, Reitsma et al. 1999; Gough and Simmonds 2007) An unexpected finding was that Dicer expression (an enzyme of the RNase III endoribonuclease family required for the production of miRNA) is altered by treatments with several agents such as interferons and cortisone, typically employed in the treatment of immune disorders.
+(Devasthanam and Tomasi 2014) HLA antibodies can cause acute and chronic antibody mediated rejection and decreased graft survival, despite good matches, allografts, and solid organ transplantation.
 (Butler, Valenzuela et al. 2017) Collectively, the research suggests that alterations in the MHC HLA Complex due to epigenetic factors may lead to autoimmune reactions that lead to chronic inflammation and chronic disease.